-Ghost towns in California and Nevada.
-Some of these towns are not much more than a few abandoned buildings while others have taken on a new life as tourist attractions.
-4 wheel drive is required to visit some of the ghost towns, most can be reached in just about any vehicle.
+Discover Ghost towns in California and Nevada.
+Some of these towns are not much more than a few abandoned buildings, while others have taken on a new life as tourist attractions.
+Four-wheel drive is required to visit a few ghost towns; most can be seen in just about any vehicle.
 Ghost towns are always fun to visit.
-Enjoy an interesting adventure and learn about history.
+Enjoy an adventure and learn about history.
+Nevada Ghost Towns

 California Ghost Towns

-Bodie Ghost Town is the finest example of an abandoned old west mining town in California.
-Bodie is California’s official state gold rush ghost town.
-Bodie is located seven miles south of Bridgeport via Bodie Road (last three miles are unpaved.)
-This amazing ghost town is cared for by the California Department of Parks and Recreation.
-With around 200 buildings you will have plenty of exploring to keep you busy.
+Bodie Ghost Town is an excellent example of an abandoned old west mining town in California.
+Bodie is the official California gold rush ghost town.
+Bodie is located seven miles south of Bridgeport via Bodie Road (the last three miles are unpaved.)
+This unique ghost town is cared for by the California Department of Parks and Recreation.
+With around 200 buildings, you will have plenty of exploring to keep you busy.

-Cerro Gordo Ghost Town n the Inyo Mountains high above California’s Owens Valley.
-Cerro Gordo Ghost Town is privately owned and you’ll need to obtain permission from the owner to access the property.
+Cerro Gordo Ghost Town in the Inyo Mountains high above California’s Owens Valley.
+Cerro Gordo is on private property, and you’ll need to obtain permission from the owner to access the property.
 The mine and town are visible from the road but do not enter unless you have permission.
-Cerro Gordo is located eight miles up a steep gravel road from the Owens Valley town of Keeler.
+Cerro Gordo is eight miles up a steep gravel road from the Owens Valley town of Keeler.

-Travelers will be transported back in time to the early gold mining days of California when they visit the Living Ghost Town of Randsburg.
-Although gold fever is no longer the main draw for visitors, the town still has an invasion of tourists, mainly from summer travelers passing through the area, that stop to explore the town’s historic past.
-Scattered along Butte Avenue in between various dilapidated structures and historical monuments, including a tiny jail cell, and rusted out abandoned vehicles.
+Travelers will be transported back in time to California’s early gold mining days when they visit the Living Ghost Town of Randsburg.
+Although gold fever is no longer the main draw, the town still has an invasion of tourists, mainly from summer travelers passing through the area, that stop to explore the town’s historical past.
+They are scattered along Butte Avenue between various dilapidated structures and historical monuments, including a tiny jail cell and rusted-out abandoned vehicles.

 Dublin Gulch was inhabited for over 100 years before being abandoned.
 Miners carved these living quarters into the side of a canyon near the entrance to Death Valley.
-The stone wall kept them cool in the summer and warm in the winter.
-Most of the caves were one room only.
-A few of the most resourceful inhabitants dug several rooms.
-One the cave dwellings even had a garage.
-As the mine played out the miners moved on.
+The stone walls kept them comfortable in the summer and warm in the winter.
+Most of the caves consist of one room.
+However, a few of the most resourceful inhabitants dug several chambers.
+One of the cave dwellings even had a garage.
+As the mines played out, the miners moved on.
 More recent inhabitants included hippies and hobos.
-By the mid-seventies all of the cave homes were vacant.
+By the mid-seventies, all of the cave homes were vacant.

-Calico Ghost Town a family-friendly friendly adventure near the high desert town of Barstow, California.
-At its height, Calico boasted a population of 1,200 people, and over 500 silver mines.
-Besides the usual assortment of bars, brothels, gambling halls and a few churches.
-These days the Calico is populated mostly by tourists but well worth a look.
-Calico Ghost Town is located off Interstate 15, three miles from Barstow.
+Calico Ghost Town is a family-friendly friendly adventure near the high desert town of Barstow, California.
+At its height, Calico boasted a population of 1,200 people and over 500 silver mines.
+There was the usual assortment of bars, brothels, gambling halls, and a few churches.
+These days the Calico is populated mainly by tourists but well worth a look.
+Calico Ghost Town is off Interstate 15, three miles from Barstow.

-Daggett was once a bustling mining town with two railroads, saloons, hotels and 3 blacksmiths.
+Daggett was once a bustling mining town with two railroads, saloons, hotels, and three blacksmiths.
 These days Daggett is bordering on being a ghost town.
-There are plenty of remnants of the glory days including The Stone Hotel and Alf’s Blacksmith shop that built 20-mule team wagons to transport ore from the nearby Calico Hills.
+There are plenty of remnants of the glory days, including The Stone Hotel and Alf’s Blacksmith shop that built 20-mule team wagons to transport ore from the nearby Calico Hills.

-Mentryville Ghost Town is a California Historic Landmark located in the Santa Susana Mountains near Los Angeles.
-Mentryville is California Historic Landmark number 516-1 and 2, and the few remaining structures, which include a restored thirteen-room Pennsylvania style mansion, the one-room Felton school house, and a period barn, stand as silent reminders of a long-gone era.
-Oil industry-related, and other, artifacts can be found near the site and along some of the trails leading into and out of Mentryville.
+Mentryville Ghost Town is a California Historical Landmark located in the Santa Susana Mountains near Los Angeles.
+Mentryville is California Historical Landmark number 516-1 and 2.
+The few remaining structures, including a restored thirteen-room Pennsylvania-style mansion, the one-room Felton schoolhouse, and a period barn, stand as silent reminders of a long-gone era.
+Oil industry-related and other artifacts are found along some of the trails leading into and out of Mentryville.

 The California gold rush town of Bloomfield grew up from a small mining camp (Humbug) into a city of nearly 2000 residents.
 Bloomfield.
-After most of the gold was recovered the town faded as quickly as it rose.
-Today the ghost town of North Bloomfield and the Hydraulic mining area is located Malakoff Diggins State Historic Park.
+After most of the gold was recovered, the town faded as quickly as it rose.
+Today the ghost town of North Bloomfield and the Hydraulic mining area is located in Malakoff Diggins, Historical Park.

 Pioneertown Yucca Valley is not an actual Ghost Town but a western town built for filming movies in the 1940s.
 There is a saloon, livery stables, post office, and, of course, a marshal’s office.
-During the summer mock gunfights are held on the main street.
-The road out to town has been designated a California Scenic Drive and if you like desert scenery your in for a real treat as you drive out to the old western town.
+During the summer, mock gunfights are held on the main street.
+The road out to Pioneertown is a California Scenic Drive, and if you like desert scenery, you are in for a real treat as you drive out to the old western town.

-Silver City Ghost Town 20 historic buildings filled with thousands of treasures from the area’s mining camps and other local frontier settlements.
+Silver City Ghost Town features 20 historic buildings filled with thousands of treasures from mining camps and other local frontier settlements.
 While the town itself is not original, nearly all of the structures, along with their creepy mannequin displays, are authentic.
-For antique lovers, Silver City is a diamond in the rough, and there are thousands of artifacts on display throughout the property.
-Some of them for sale in the town’s main building.
+Silver City is a diamond in the rough for antique lovers, and there are thousands of artifacts on display throughout the property.
+Some of them are for sale in the town’s main building.

 Chemung Mine Mono County

 Chemung Mine is located on the back road to Bodie Ghost Town.
-Chemung Mine is about 15 Bridgeport Reservoir via Masonic road (dirt and gravel.)
+Chemung Mine is about 15 Bridgeport Reservoir via Masonic road (dirt and gravel.).
 4WD may be needed depending on road conditions.
-The remains of the Chemung Mine and Mill are definitely worth checking out for western history buffs.
-There are several other smaller mines sites in the area along with a few ruins from the Ghost Town of Masonic, California.
+The remains of the Chemung Mine and Mill are worth checking out for western history buffs.
+Several other smaller mines sites in the area and a few ruins from the Ghost Town of Masonic, California.

 Brown Flour Mill

-Built in 1878, the Brown Flour Mill is one of the oldest structures in the Kern River Valley.
+Built-in 1878, the Brown Flour Mill is one of the oldest structures in the Kern River Valley.
 What was once the Andrew Brown Ranch is now part of the Kern River Preserve.
-The buildings are off limits but can be viewed from Highway 178 or via a nature trail that goes around the old mill buildings.
+The buildings are off-limits but can be viewed from Highway 178 or via a nature trail around the old mill buildings.
 The Brown Flour Mill is located at Highway 178 and Kelso Valley Road east of the town of Lake Isabella.

-The middle of Orange County California is probably the last place you would expect to find a ghost town.
-While primarily a tourist attraction this ghost town has original and replica buildings.
-Ghost Town buildings include the Gold Trails Hotel originally from a ghost town Arizona, The Blacksmith Shop, Bird Cage Theatre, Boot Hill, Western Trails Museum, and The Ghost Town & Calico Railroad.
+The middle of Orange County, California, is probably the last place you would expect to find a ghost town.
+While primarily a tourist attraction, this ghost town has original and replica buildings.
+Ghost Town buildings include the Gold Trails Hotel, formerly from a ghost town Arizona, The Blacksmith Shop, Bird Cage Theatre, Boot Hill, Western Trails Museum, and The Ghost Town & Calico Railroad.

-At one time, the population of Kelso California was nearly 2,000. and the depot was used as a community center for locals.
-In 1947, the nearby Vulcan Mine shut down and the town’s residents slowly moved away.
+At one time, the population of Kelso, California, was nearly 2,000.
+In 1947, the nearby Vulcan Mine shut down, and the town’s residents slowly moved away.
 Today a few the skeletons of a few buildings remain along with a wonderfully restored train depot.
-The Spanish style depot serves as a museum and visitor center for the Mojave National Preserve.
+The Spanish-style depot serves as a museum and visitor center for the Mojave National Preserve.

 Locke came to be in 1915.
-It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
-This tiny little town is listed on the National Registry of Historic Places due to its unique status of being the only town in the United States that was built by Chinese for Chinese.
-Most of the buildings are still occupied.
-While not a ghost town Lock is well worth a visit for history buffs.
+It is a town built by the Chinese for the Chinese population of workers after many were displaced due to a fire in nearby Walnut Grove.
+This tiny little town is on the National Registry of Historic Places due to its unique status of being the only town in the United States that was built by Chinese for Chinese.
+While not a ghost town Locke is well worth a visit for history buffs.

-Harmony was an active mining camp from 1882 and 1888.
-About 40 workers, mostly Chinese laborers, were used to process borax at the facility.
-Along with the mill, there were several adobe buildings including a dining hall and company store.
+Harmony was an active mining camp between 1882 and 1888.
+About 40 workers, primarily Chinese laborers, were used to process borax at the facility.
+Along with the mill, there were several adobe buildings, including a dining hall and company store.
 Harmony Borax Works is one mile north of Furnace Creek Death Valley visitors center.
-Ruins of Harmony Borax works can easily be reached by a paved road.
+A paved road can easily reach the ruins of Harmony Borax Works.

 Nevada Ghost Towns